Robert The Bruce: Mighty King Of Scots And Great Scottish Hero

 The Pope was furious when he learned the killing had occurred within the church, and Robert the Bruce was excommunicated for this sacrilege.
 Nevertheless, he was crowned King of Scotland a few months later.

-Due to continued harassment by Edward II in 1320, Scottish nobles and churchmen signed the Declaration of Arbroath, declaring Robert, the rightful King of Scotland.
-Pope later also recognized Robert de Bruce as King.
+In 1320, due to continued harassment by Edward II, Scottish nobles and churchmen signed the Declaration of Arbroath, declaring Robert the rightful King of Scotland.
+The Pope later also recognized Robert de Bruce as King.

 King Robert The Bruce Had To Hide In The Highlands